Xplendid/Project-01/README.md

 # PATCH NOTE 1.0.1

-- add new feature : Advanced Ai (now Ai can pathfind more easyly)
+- add new feature : Advanced Ai (now Ai can pathfind more easily)
 - add new feature : Added Bow (added new ranged weapon)

 # fixed Bug